Where and how to see the Aurora Australis in Victoria

 What is an aurora?

-Though auroras are only visible at night, they’re caused by a celestial body visible only during the day.
+Although auroras are only visible at night, they’re actually caused by a celestial body visible only during the day - the sun.

-“The aurorae are all about the Sun, what the Sun is doing,” says Russell Cockman, Solar Selection Director for the Astronomical Society of Victoria.
+“The aurorae are all about the sun, and what the sun is doing,” says Russell Cockman, a member of the Astronomical Society of Victoria and former Solar Section Director.

 “Basically, the Earth is constantly being bathed in the solar wind, and we don't even notice it.”